selimceylan/NumberSearch/README.md

 # NumberSearch
-An integer specified as a target, 6 other integers and four operations (using addition, subtraction, multiplication and division) a class that finds out how to calculate was developed with the C++ programming language.
+A class was developed with the C++ programming language that finds how to calculate an integer specified as the target with 6 other integers, and four operations (using addition, subtraction, multiplication, and division).
+Input should be like: std::string = “2 3 7 10 25 50”
+Output will be string too.